wernerbullfrog/js-fundamentals-P1/README.md

 ## The Workshop

 Each question is a `JS` file, except for the `exercise-2.md`.
-The question, including guidelines and hints, are also located each exercise file.
+The question, including guidelines and hints, is also located in each exercise file.

 These first exercises are heavily commented.
 In order to implement unit tests and allow you to verify your own code, each file contains extra lines of code that are _not_ related to the actual exercise. _These lines should not be modified at all._